NJarres03/UART-VHDL/README.md

 Rather than creating a separate baud clock, the baud generator produces a single-cycle pulse every 868 cycles.
 The TX and RX run on the main clock and only advance their state when that pulse fires.
 This keeps everything in one clock domain.

-The RX also gets a faster pulse — 16 times per bit period — so it can sample each incoming bit at its centre rather than near the edges where the signal is least stable.
+The RX also gets a faster pulse - 16 times per bit period - so it can sample each incoming bit at its center rather than near the edges where the signal is least stable.

 ---